ThomasRainford/node-typescript-starter/README.md

 ## Next Steps

--  After dev mode is launched you can start coding!
+-  After dev mode is launched you're good to go!
 -  Checkout all scripts below.
 -  If you wish to add more linting rules, these can be added to the .eslintrc.js file.
 -  Feel free to open issues.